Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 It’s one thing to understand that you need to create unity in your photos, but it’s something else to know how to do it.

 Try to keep in mind that unity is sometimes a subtextual thing.
 It isn’t always obvious why something isn’t working.
 There should be a theme to your photograph and all of the elements in it need to support that theme.

-That includes your post processing.
-One of the reasons why people like to use color grading on photos is that it provides a unified color palette to everything in the photograph.
+That includes your post-processing.
+One of the reasons why people like to use color grading on photos is that it provides a unified color palette for everything in the photograph.
 This is something particularly important with composite photos, where each element may have its own color cast.